marthijn/Sidio.Mediator/README.md

     }
 }

-// Register the request handler services.AddMediator(typeof(MyRequest));
+// Provide an arbitrary type to register all request handlers in the assembly of the type: services.AddMediator(typeof(MyRequest));

 // Get the request handler from the service provider